-Drama in the courtroom: Defending the rights of children diagnosed with autism
+Est. 1999

 Dillenburger, K., Röttgers, H.-R., Dounavi, K., Sparkman, C., Keenan, M., Thyer, B., & Nikopoulos, C. (2014).
 Multidisciplinary teamwork in autism: Can one size fit all?
 Australian Educational and Developmental Psychologist, 31(2), 1–16. https://doi.org/10.1017/edp.2014.13

-Dillenburger, K, McKerr, L., & Jordan, J.-A. (2014).
+Dillenburger, K., McKerr, L., & Jordan, J.-A. (2014).
 Lost in translation: Public policies, evidence-based practice, and Autism Spectrum Disorder.
 International Journal of Disability, Development and Education, 61(2), 134–151. https://doi.org/10.1080/1034912X.2014.905059

-Dillenburger, K, McKerr, L., Jordan, J.-A., & Keenan, M. (2016).
+Dillenburger, K., McKerr, L., Jordan, J.-A., & Keenan, M. (2016).
 Staff training in autism: The one-eyed wo/man….
 International Journal of Environmental Research and Public Health, 13(7), 716. https://doi.org/10.3390/ijerph13070716

-Dillenburger, Karola.
-(2012).
+Dillenburger, K. (2012).
 Autism spectrum disorder: Evidence-based interventions.
 National Accociation of Primary Care REVIEW, (Spring/Summer).

 Dunning, D. (2011).
 The Dunning–Kruger effect.
 Being ignorant of one’s own ignorance.
 Retrieved February 8, 2017, from https://books.google.co.uk/books?hl=en&lr=&id=KlaWDbvRY1UC&oi=fnd&pg=PA247&dq=The+Dunning–Kruger+effect+&ots=OwMM4ih31w&sig=DfILaJHZAT1IOmGQPoeC78JD0R4#v=onepage&q=The Dunning–Kruger effect&f=false

-EABA.
-(2020).
+EABA (2020).
 European BACB validated courses sequences.
 Retrieved April 20, 2018, from http://www.europeanaba.org/courses/

 Eldevik, S., Titlestad, K. B., Aarlie, H., & Tønnesen, R. (2019).
 Community implementation of early behavioral intervention: Higher intensity gives better outcomes. https://doi.org/10.1080/15021149.2019.1629781